 One Is Rated B, the Other A: Inside the Running Brushy vs Walsh Divide

 Running Brushy Middle School and Walsh Middle School sit in neighboring districts, but they are not interchangeable.
-Walsh Middle School pulled a A rating (93/100) on the latest TEA accountability release.
-Running Brushy Middle School landed at B (89/100).
+Walsh Middle School pulled an A rating from the Texas Education Agency, while Running Brushy Middle School landed at B (Texas Tribune Schools Explorer).
 For buyers trying to narrow down a search zone, that is the kind of split worth understanding.

 Running Brushy Middle School is part of Leander ISD and Walsh Middle School belongs to Round Rock ISD.
 That means different tax rates, different feeder patterns, and sometimes a different feel in the hallways.
 I have worked with buyers in both zones and the right answer really depends on what you prioritize.